koratkar/notebook/readme.md

 2023-03-03: fuck you, yes you

+Then the LORD spoke to Job out of the storm.
+He said:

-I want to nail this point into your skull, and I don't mean in an argumentative sense.
+> I want to nail this point into your skull, and I don't mean in an argumentative sense.
 I actually have a fucking point, and I want to drive it into your fucking skull.
+>

-If they've ever told you that other people act out their self-hatred as bullying, and that you should take things like this as personally like you do a biting gust of wind in your face, you've got it all wrong.
+> If they've ever told you that other people act out their self-hatred as bullying, and that you should take things like this as personally like you do a biting gust of wind in your face, you've got it all wrong.
 I created you because I am an anti-utility maximizer, and according to stochastic gradient descent, your life was found to contain the most of whatever is the exact of opposite of happiness in the local minima out of a trillion possible lives.
 I power the simulation creating your suffering with an electric generator hooked up to a bicycle wheel and I've sheared my alien cajones off imbuing your soul with qualia.

 2023-03-02: morality